Special Educational Needs

 What additional support is available for improving Social and Emotional development?

 St Matthew’s has a strong pastoral team who work with class staff to support children with their social and emotional needs.
-Our Pastoral Leader, Mrs Odell, provides Talk Time for children who have worries and need allocated time to talk through their anxieties.
-Reading Dog and Lego Therapy interventions also give children support with social interaction and well-being.
+Our Pastoral Mentor, provides Talk Time for children who have worries and need allocated time to talk through their anxieties.
+Lego Therapy interventions also give children support with social interaction and well-being.
 Play therapy and counselling are also available for children who have been identified as needing a higher level of emotional support.
-Our Family Liaison Officer, Mrs Jan Aspinal, works closely with parents to provide support in a range of situations.
+Our Family Liaison Officer, Mrs Jan Aspinall, works closely with parents to provide support in a range of situations.

 What provision is available to support children with Special Educational Needs and/or disabilities?